-Portland – As the federal government attempts to roll back programs that limit air pollution with the Clean Cars Standards and the Clean Power Plan under attack, Environment Maine Research & Policy Center released a new report showing that Governor LePage could double the benefits of reducing power plant pollution.
-The report, Doubling Down on Climate Progress, concludes that doubling the strength of the Regional Greenhouse Gas Initiative would cut dangerous global warming pollution from power plants in half by 2030 and double our investment in clean energy – enough to weatherize 260,000 homes, over one-third of every home in Maine.
+Portland – As the federal government attempts to roll back programs that limit air pollution with the Clean Cars Standards and the Clean Power Plan under attack, Environment Maine Research & Policy Center released a new report showing that Governor LePage could act to accelerate progress in cutting pollution.
+The report, Doubling Down on Climate Progress, concludes that doubling the strength of the Regional Greenhouse Gas Initiative would cut dangerous global warming pollution from power plants in half by 2030 and generate almost $700 million to invest in clean energy – enough to weatherize 260,000 homes, over one-third of all homes in Maine.*

 “Right now, Governor LePage is our best hope for action to protect the climate,” said Emma Rotner, Campaign Organizer.
 “He should act quickly.
 We can’t count on the federal government, so it is up to Maine to lead the region, the nation and even the world towards a clean energy future.
 We can all benefit from less pollution and more clean energy.”

 The Regional Greenhouse Gas Initiative is the best regional clean air and climate protection program in the country.
 This program limits dangerous pollution from power plants in Maine and across the region – helping to slow the warming of our planet.
 It also fuels investment in clean energy by making polluters pay to pollute.

 The report, co-authored by Frontier Group, illustrates the opportunity before the governor.
 It finds that doubling the strength of the Regional Greenhouse Gas Initiative (compared to simply keeping the program on its current trajectory) would:

 · Avoid up to an additional 100 million tons of pollution over a decade, the equivalent of making more than 1 million homes run entirely on solar power.